Filter Options

 How long do I need in Pilanesberg?

-“The optimum duration of a Pilanesberg safari is probably 3 or 4 days, but shorter and longer tours are available too.
+“The ideal duration of a Pilanesberg safari is probably 3 or 4 days, but shorter and longer tours are available too.
 In our experience 3 or 4 days will offer you a good chance of seeing most or all of the Big Five, without becoming too repetitive in terms of repeating game-drive circuits.
-Three or 4 days will also be a lot more relaxing than a shorter safari, and will give you an opportunity to really connect with the African bush.
-This is especially so if you are driving up from Johannesburg or elsewhere in Gauteng, as opposed to flying.
+Three or 4 days will also be a lot more relaxing than a shorter safari, and it will give you an opportunity to really connect with the African bush.
+This is especially so if you are driving up from Johannesburg or elsewhere in Gauteng, as opposed to flying by charter.
 Not everybody will have 3 or 4 spare days to allocate to a Pilanesberg safari.
-If you are pushed for time, 1- and 2-day Pilanesberg packages are available, and are also thoroughly worthwhile.
+If you are pushed for time, 1- and 2-day Pilanesberg packages are available and also thoroughly worthwhile.
 A 1-day safari in particular might feel a bit rushed by comparison to a longer tour, but you should still see enough wildlife to justify going.
 Few people would dedicate more than 4 days to Pilanesberg, as it is a relatively small reserve compared to, for example, Kruger National Park.
-Longer holiday packages incorporating Pilanesberg typically visit several destinations and seldom spend more than 3 days in the park.”
+Longer holiday packages including Pilanesberg typically visit several destinations and seldom spend more than 3 days in the park.”

 3